Akwasi Frimpong: Injury and Athletic Scholarship to Utah Valley University

 Immediately after his first national win, Frimpong suffered a severe ankle injury that derailed his pursuit of excellence.
-This was the time when he was still an undocumented immigrant; therefore, many doctors refused to provide him medical treatment and physiotherapy.
+This was the time when he was still an undocumented immigrant; therefore, many doctors refused to provide him with medical treatment and physiotherapy.
 However, a physiotherapist named Michael Davidson, who had been following the story of this budding athlete, decided to treat him against a token fee of one euro only.
 Despite the compassionate and professional care provided by Michael, it took Akwasi three years before he could completely recover from the injury and started running again.

 He met some students who had studied in America and heard about running opportunities there.
 In order to utilize the time when he was unable to participate in athletic competitions, Akwasi applied to several colleges in America.
 One of the universities he sent his athletic profile to was Utah Valley University.
 He was offered an athletic scholarship.

 Rise to prominence

-Frimpong started at UVU in 2008 and ran for the college team in 100 meters, 200 m and the 4×100-meter relay.
-In May 2010, Frimpong helped the relay team break the school record during the 2010 Great West Conference Championships, with a time of 41.05 seconds.
-In 2011, he helped UVU 4 × 400 m relay team win a gold medal and broke the meet record during the Great West indoor Championships held at the Armory indoor track in New York City.
+Frimpong started at UVU in 2008 and ran for the college team in 100 meters, 200 m, and the 4×100-meter relay.
+In May 2010, Frimpong helped the relay team break the school record during the 2010 Great West Conference Championships with a time of 41.05 seconds.
+In 2011, he helped the UVU 4 × 400 m relay team win a gold medal and broke the meet record during the Great West Indoor Championships held at the Armory indoor track in New York City.
 Individually, his times recorded for the university were 6.99 seconds in the 60-meter dash, 10.71 in the 100 m and 21.93 over 200 m.
 He graduated from Utah Valley University (UVU) with honors in marketing and a minor in business management in 2013.

 Bobsledding

 After college, Frimpong recorded 6.85 seconds in the 60-meter dash, 10.45 seconds in the 100 meters, and 21.88 seconds in 200 meters race.

 The Dutch team came up to Park City, Utah during November, the team tried out Frimpong as the brakeman for the four-man World Cup Race in Park City.
-Pushing off the Dutch "B" team, Frimpong, Ivo de Bruin, Thierry Kruithoff and Bror van der Zijde were ranked 21st out of 26 teams.
+Pushing off the Dutch "B" team, Frimpong, Ivo de Bruin, Thierry Kruithoff, and Bror van der Zijde were ranked 21st out of 26 teams.
 In September 2013, Frimpong was invited to the Dutch Pre-Olympic Team trials.
 After two days pushoff in Oberhof, Germany he was selected among seven other brakemen.
-His next performance came at the 2013 North American Cup Race in Park City where he was in the two-man bob with de Bruin, but after finishing second the team were disqualified as their sled was made of non-FIBT-permitted materials.
+His next performance came at the 2013 North American Cup Race in Park City, where he was in the two-man bob with de Bruin, but after finishing second, the team was disqualified as their sled was made of non-FIBT-permitted materials.
 Neither Frimpong nor De Bruin made the Dutch team for the 2014 Winter Olympics.